-For example, the United℠ Explorer Card offers two United Club passes each calendar year and costs $95 annually, while the Alaska Airlines Visa Signature Card includes an annual $121 companion fare, for the price of $75 a year.
+For example, the United℠ Explorer Card offers two United Club passes each calendar year and costs $95 annually ($0 first year), while the Alaska Airlines Visa Signature Card includes an annual $121 companion fare, for the price of $75 a year.

 If you’re looking for a more premium experience without having to circumnavigate the globe multiple times, it’s worth considering one of the higher-end airline credit cards.
-The United MileagePlus Club Card, the Delta Reserve for Business Credit Card, and the Citi® / AAdvantage® Executive World Elite™ Mastercard® all come with lounge access, for an annual fee of $450 apiece.
+The United MileagePlus Club Card, the Delta SkyMiles® Reserve Business American Express Card, and the Citi® / AAdvantage® Executive World Elite™ Mastercard® all come with lounge access, for an annual fee of $450 apiece.